stephane-martin/cydrogen/docs/api/index.md

 `Cydrogen` provides Python wrappers for the `libhydrogen` library.
 The `Cydrogen` API is somewhat more high-level to be more Pythonic, but it provides the same functionality.

-The Key Exchange features are not implemented yet in `Cydrogen`, but they will be added in the future.

 Contrary to `libhydrogen`, cryptographic keys are typed, to avoid confusion and mistakes.

 See: